HeardLibrary/digital-scholarship/lod/sparql.md

 <img src="../images/cartoon-checker.png" style="border:1px solid black">

-If you don't count the lines required to set the value of the query variable, only a very few lines of code are required to access the vast universe of data that is available in Wikidata.
+If you don't count the lines required to assign the SPARQL query to the query variable, only a very few lines of code are required to access the vast universe of data that is available in Wikidata.
 Of course, knowing how to construct the SPARQL SELECT query requires understanding the Wikidata data model, which is discussed in the following lesson.

 Lesson on the [Wikibase data model](../wikibase/)

 ----
-Revised 2019-03-13
+Revised 2019-03-14